Date, time, and location – all you need to know about this year’s race.

-Race Packet Pickup for the J.P.
-Morgan Corporate Challenge Chicago 2020 coming soon!
+Race packet pickup information for the 2021 J.P.
+Morgan Corporate Challenge Chicago coming soon!

 The J.P.
 Morgan Corporate Challenge will be scored using a chip scoring system.
 Each runner number will have a timing chip affixed to the back.
 Official timing for team scoring purposes begins when the participant crosses the start mat.

 The Company Captain will determine the composition of the male, female and mixed teams representing his/her company AFTER the race.
 Teams must be organized online using Captain's Tools and in accordance with the scoring rules located here.

 Participants will be automatically organized into 4-person male, female, and mixed teams based on the chip times.
 Each name will be assigned to only ONE (1) team.
 The score for each team is obtained by adding together the finish times for all four (4) members.

 Company captains must confirm their teams online the day after the race by using Captain's Tools.
 You may re-organize the automatically assigned teams at this time if desired or necessary.

 Individual and special awards will be listed on this website following each race.
 Team results will be added as soon as they are verified.

 Teams of competitive runners have a chance to qualify for the Series Championship, where they will compete against the champions from all the Series events for top honors in the corporate running community.

 A scoring team is made up of either four (4) males, four (4) females, or two (2) males and two (2) females.
 These teams will be made up of the four (4) fastest runners in each scoring category.
 The team captain will be able to create and submit the scoring team using Captain's Tools.
 To learn more about Scoring rules go to our Event Details page.